andzdroid/orui/README.md

 orui.container(orui.id("container"), {
   // equal padding on all sides, equivalent to {5, 5, 5, 5}
   padding = orui.padding(5),
+	// horizontal padding of 10, vertical padding of 5, equivalent to {5, 10, 5, 10}
+	padding = orui.padding(10, 5),

   // equal margin on all sides, equivalent to {5, 5, 5, 5}
   margin = orui.margin(5),
+	// horizontal margin of 10, vertical margin of 5, equivalent to {5, 10, 5, 10}
+	margin = orui.margin(10, 5),

+  // equal border width on all sides, equivalent to {2, 2, 2, 2}
+	border = orui.border(2),

   // fixed pixel size, equivalent to {.Fixed, 500, 0, 0}
   width/height = orui.fixed(500),